josevalim/xgen/README.md

 This tool provides a `GenServer` module which is quite similar to the stock gen server provided by Erlang/OTP with two differences:

 * Both `start/3` and `start_link/3` expect the module name, the server arguments and a set of options.
-In order to register the server locally (or globally), an option needs to be given:
+In order to register the server locally (or globally), a single name option can be used:

-        GenServer.start_link(MyServer, [], local: MyServer)
+        GenServer.start_link(MyServer, [], name: MyServer)

    Treating local and global as options feels more natural than the Erlang syntax: